 - Local Support Documentation

-- Up to 6 current letters of support from local officials and community groups, OR
+- Up to 6 current letters of support from local officials and community groups

-- BHP Determination Letter (for buildings 50 years or older)
+- Bureau of Historic Preservation (BHP) Determination Letter (for buildings 50 years or older)

 - Non-profit IRS Letter.
 Not-for profit tax exempt applicants must also provide one (1) copy of your IRS 501(c) (3) or 501(c) (4) determination letter.